wjdaniel/py-VolcChem/README.md

 # py-VolcChem

-This is a python package that I am building on common geochemical plots used in volcanology.
+This is a python package that I am building for common geochemical plots used in volcanology.
-It is work in progress and its main purpose is for students in my petrology class to have easy access to these plots.
+It is work in progress, and its main purpose is for students in my petrology class to have easy access to these plots.
-There will be a lot of hand holding but feedback is welcomed.
+Feel free to use them, feedback is welcomed.

-# ideas plots
+# List of plots
 Bulk Rock, Matrix Glass, Melt Inclusion Classification:

 1. TAS Diagram